pauldreik/rdfind/README.md

  - builds are made with both libstdc++ (gcc) and libc++ (llvm)
  - clang format is used, issue make format to execute it
  - cppcheck has been run manually and relevant issues are fixed
+ - [disorderfs](https://packages.debian.org/sid/disorderfs) is used (if available) to verify independence of file system ordering

  There is a helper script that does the test build variants, see do_quality_checks.sh in the project root.